Avvir/avvir-javascript-client/README.md

   const user = await AvvirApi.api.auth.login(username, password);
   let floorId = areaId;

-  const apiCloudFile = new AvvirApi.ApiCloudFile({
+  const apiCloudFile = new ApiCloudFile({
     url: fileUrl,
-    purposeType: BIM_NWD //Can also be BIM_IFC if your uploading an ifc });
+    purposeType: ApiFloorPurposeType.BIM_NWD //Can also be BIM_IFC if your uploading an ifc });

   //Creates the project file and associates it the project